geokit/geokit/README.markdown

 * Geonames - a free geocoder

 ### address geocoders that also provide reverse geocoding
 * Google Geocoder - requires an API key.
+Also supports multiple results.

 ### IP address geocoders
 * IP Geocoder - geocodes an IP address using hostip.info's web service.